 And as a result, Americans never learn that if they simply eliminated dairy from their diet, they might not have had the health issue in the first place.

 Some of our fondest memories in life are of moments gathering around the dinner table, surrounded by people we care about.
-And for many of us, particular foods can trigger nostalgic memories of growing up.
+And for many of us, particular foods can evoke nostalgic memories of growing up.

-Because of my emotional and cultural attachments to food, I was resistant to learning about the ethical issues involved in food production, and thus remained willfully ignorant as to what was going on for several years.
+Because of my own emotional and cultural attachments to food, I was initially resistant to learning about the ethical issues involved in food production, and thus remained ignorant as to what was going on for several years.
 Eventually, I decided to go vegan even though I worried I would be giving up any claim to ever enjoying food again, and that it would make me feel socially ostracized.
 It turned out, surprisingly, that people were supportive of my decision and that I began enjoying food in a way I never had before.
-The most challenging part was making the decision to eat differently from the way the rest of my culture was eating, but everything more or less fell into place after that.
+The most challenging part was making the decision to eat differently from the way the rest of my culture was eating, which turned out to be a small price to pay for being able to live in integrity with my values.

 It was Voltaire who said, “Those who can make you believe absurdities can make you commit atrocities.”
 Absurdities and atrocities.
 That to me is our society’s production and consumption of dairy products, in a nutshell.